-Services that are covered for you What you must pay when you get these services inpatient to the hospital within 24 hours for the same condition.
-Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
+Services that are covered for you What you must pay when you get these services No referral is required to see an optometrist, but you must use a provider in the EyeMed Vision Care network.
 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of You pay \$10 for each Medicare-covered outpatient visit for services to diagnose and/or treat a disease or condition of the eye.
-You pay \$0 for an annual glaucoma screening if you risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older are at high risk.
+People at high risk of glaucoma include: people with a family history of You pay \$0 for an annual glaucoma screening if you are at high risk. glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older No referral is required to see an optometrist, but you must use a provider in the EyeMed Vision Care network.
+For people with diabetes, screening for diabetic retinopathy is covered once per year You pay \$10 for an annual diabetic retinopathy.
 Before you receive services from an ophthalmologist for diagnosis and/or treatment of a medical condition of the eye, you must first obtain a referral from your PCP.
 No referral is required to see an optometrist, but you must use a provider in the EyeMed Vision Care network.
-For people with diabetes, screening for diabetic retinopathy is covered once per year You pay \$10 for an annual diabetic retinopathy screening.